anayrat/blog/content/post/2021/2021-09-01-partitioning-usage.en.md

 Some will say that it is more than several hundred GB, others more than a terabyte, others still more than a petabyte...

-There is no real answer to this question and generally it will depend on the type of workload: ratio INSERT/UPDATE/DELETE, type of SELECT (OLTP, OLAP...).
+There is no real answer to this question, and generally it will depend on the type of workload: ratio INSERT/UPDATE/DELETE, type of SELECT (OLTP, OLAP...).
 It will also depend on the hardware.
 10 years ago, when servers only had a few GB of RAM with mechanical disks, it was likely that a database of a few hundred GB would be perceived as a large database.
 Now it is not uncommon to see servers with over a terabyte of RAM, NVMe drives.